matanmichael/python-with-flask-project/readME.md

-Book Library Management System
+Book Library Management System.
 This is a simple Python Flask application for managing a book library system with an SQLite database.
-The project includes a Data Access Layer (DAL), unit tests, and a web-based client application to interact with the library system.
+The project includes a Data Access Layer (DAL), unit tests, and a web-based client application that interacts with the library system.

 Prerequisites
 Before running the application, make sure you have the following prerequisites installed on your system: